rahulkumarvh/ColoRx/README.md

 ## Current Solutions

-Pill Organizers, Reminder Apps, In-person Caretaker/Medecine management services Flaws of these are:
+Pill Organizers, Reminder Apps, In-person Caretaker/Medecine management services <br /><br />
+Flaws of these are:
 - Too complicated, lack of essential features, no consideration for diverse demographic like senior users.
 - Not user friendly/accessible